bihor/fp_masterquiz/Documentation/User/Index.rst

 You can choose between the following question modes:
-Multiple answers possible (check-box), Choose one answer (radio-button), Select one answer (select-options), Enter an answer (text-field), Yes/no-boxes (2 radio-buttons), Enter a comment (textarea), Show a comment, Star rating.
+Multiple answers possible (check-box), Choose one answer (radio-button), Select one answer (select-options), Enter an answer (text-field), Yes/no-boxes (2 radio-buttons), Enter a comment (textarea), Show a comment, Star rating and a matrix of categories of one question for every answer (suitable only for polls; no detail evaluation implemented yet).

 Time period
 -----------